tommcdo/kohana-twig/README.md

 ---------

 Twig offers many ways to extend the base templating environment.
-In kohana-twig, this can be achieved by overriding the static `Twig::twig()` function.
+In kohana-twig, this can be achieved by overriding the static `Twig::env()` method.
 To do so, you can define the class `APPPATH/classes/Twig.php` as
 follows:

 	class Twig extends Kohana_Twig {